Special Elections Set This Month In Cities Affected By New La Joya School District Policy

 Story by TIM SULLIVAN

-The policy created by the state-appointed Board of Managers prohibits school district administrators or department heads from holding elected office in any county that does contract business with the district.
-Solis was an elementary school principal with the La Joya ISD and resigned in April.
-The La Grulla special election is July 23rd.
+The policy created by the district’s state-appointed Board of Managers prohibits school administrators or department heads from holding elected office in any county that does contract business with the district.
+That prompted the mayor of La Grulla to resign her elected post.
+Laura Solis is an elementary school principal with the La Joya ISD.

-Special elections in two other cities are being held this month – also due to the new La Joya ISD policy.